seeq12/seeq-connector-sdk-csharp/README.md

 Seeq connectors can be written in Java or C# but this repository is intended to be used for developing C# Connectors.
 C# development requires Windows operating system.

 It is recommended that you initially test with a "test" version of your Seeq Remote Agent.
-This will seperate your production connections from your test connections, allowing you to restart the remote agent without impacting users.
+This will separate your production connections from your test connections, allowing you to restart the remote agent without impacting users.
 This repository contains an embedded remote agent that allows your development environment to interactively debug your connector.